 - The costs of entering liquidation

-- Secured creditors
+- Secured creditors:

-A secured creditor also has the right to retrieve a receiver for those who default on their repayments.
+- A secured creditor is the first type of creditor to be paid in liquidation.
+They also have the right to retrieve a receiver for those who default on their repayments.
 Engaging in an independent receiver results in the receiver selling some or all of the company’s assets to ensure the debt is repaid.

 Why would a successful business liquidate?